What is true saving FAITH Download PDF version

 We deserve God’s judgment.
 “For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord” (Romans 6:23).

 We must remember that this rebellion is not against man or the church, but rather this rebellion is against God.
 We are rebelling against the Creator God of the universe.
 There is nothing on our own that can be done to make right this relationship.
 That is why God sent His Son Jesus Christ.

-Do you understand what Jesus Christ has done for you?
+Do we understand what Jesus Christ has done for us?